Sc0tticus/Tustin-Sawatch/README.md

-## Sawatch Labs: Tustin Front End Technical Challenge
+## Sawatch Labs: Tustin - Front End Technical Challenge: ES6

 Using ES6 JavaScript I wrote a series of functions which displays the fetched api information.
 Once the data is fetched it is sorted by the Vehicle Model.
 The car data is rendered on the page by appending the elements to the DOM.